Goodwillie Calculus via Adjunction and LS Cocategory: Proofs of main results

 \subsection{Quillen adjunction}

-By definition \ref{defn:Qadj}, to establish that our adjunctions are Quillen pairs, since we already have that they are adjunctions, we just need to check that either $L_n$ preserves cofibrations and trivial cofibrations or $R_n$ preserves fibrations and trivial fibrations.
+By Definition \ref{defn:Qadj}, to establish that our adjunctions are Quillen pairs, since we already have that they are adjunctions, we just need to check that either $L_n$ preserves cofibrations and trivial cofibrations or $R_n$ preserves fibrations and trivial fibrations.

-Top has the usual model category structure with (Serre) fibrations and cofibrations and with weak equivalences as weak homotopy equivalences.
+Top has the usual model category structure with fibrations the Serre fibrations; cofibrations the retracts of relative cell complexes; and weak equivalences the weak homotopy equivalences.
 Both diagram categories will be taken with the levelwise model structure induced by this model structure in Top.
 We have that

 preserves cofibrations and trivial cofibrations, as follows.
-Given a (trivial) cofibration $X\cofra Y$, consider
+Given a (trivial) cofibration $X\cofra Y$, consider the cube

 \if false

 \fi